Preliminary Written and Oral Examinations

 Upon receipt of this information, the department will request approval of the committee member from the Associate Dean of Graduate Education in the College of Science and Engineering.
-Questions regarding this process should be directed to the Graduate Program Administrator.
-Once a student's committee has been determined, they will fully assign their committee members via an online portal at the gradate school website.
-The committee assignment cannot be done until after you have received notification that your Graduation Degree Plan has been approved and entered into a University wide database.
+Questions regarding this process should be directed to the Graduate Programs Coordinator ( ).
+Once a student's committee has been determined, they will fully assign their committee members via an online portal at the graduate school website (One Stop Site regarding committees).
+The committee assignment cannot be done until after you have received notification that your Graduation Degree Plan has been approved and entered into a university-wide database.
 A student's committee must be approved by all committee members, the Director of Graduate Studies and the College.

 The Written Preliminary Report

 The Written Preliminary Report serves as a test of the student’s own research capabilities, knowledge, and ability to communicate clearly and effectively in written English.
 The report must consist entirely of material that is independently written by the student and the student should be the sole author of the report.
 The report must be between 6-10 pages following ACM’s SIG Proceedings format.
 A research paper can be attached as an appendix.
 The same committee will examine both the written report and the oral exam.
 The WPE paper must be sent to the members of the committee and allow for two weeks for the paper to go through the review process.
 Once a decision has been rendered to the DGS, the student will be alerted to the outcome of the examination.
 A student who passes the WPE may continue on to schedule the Preliminary Oral Examination A student who does not pass the WPE may or may not be given the opportunity to retake the examination depending on the decision of the WPE committee.